6 Life-Lessons That 5 Years at University Taught Me

 Some universities ask you to spend 20 hours in weekly classes, some universities ask you to spend less than 9 hours.

 The low volume of courses and work was my first observation upon arriving in the Netherlands.

 I had previously studied for one year in a university in the French-speaking part of Belgium where studying meant spending a lot of time in classes and memorizing books for exams for 5 weeks, only to forget most of it the next day.

-My expectations were wrong.
+But my expectations were wrong.

 Upon arriving, I discovered a whole new world, made out of research articles, research journals, research questions, and scientific interpretations, things I had never been taught in Belgium.

 This is how I learned that when it comes to studying, systems in different countries are not equal.
 A bachelor of civil engineering from X country is not worth another bachelor from another country.